 When disposing of physical records at the end of their retention period, partner with a shred provider that also recycles.
 Ensuring that recycling is part of your secure document shredding process is a great way to support corporate green initiatives and reduce waste.

-By prioritizing born-digital records, enabling digital access, and following retention and disposition guidelines, your organization can reduce its reliance on paper and improve its overall records management practices— for Earth Day and beyond.
+By prioritizing born-digital records, enabling digital access, and following retention and disposition guidelines, your organization can reduce paper usage and improve its overall records management practices— for Earth Day and beyond.

 To learn more about how your organization can transition from paper-intensive to digital-first, watch this webinar: The Digital-First Organization: Five Steps to Get There.